 Henceforth, I had recalled events from the past that had nothing to do with now.
 Many of these experiences were turning points in my inner development.
 It is typical for people to recall different situations from a supposed past.
 Nevertheless, we commonly rejoice over the memories of situations termed “good”.
 However, we usually regret anything that has been termed as bad.
 This mind game can cause difficulty when we are not consciously aware.
 The regretful situations are those that the mind; thus ego and emotions can use to manipulate and restrict presence.

 We generally follow a standard “regret reaction pattern” when considering past unwanted situation.
-The memories are bombarded by the mind’s influences.
-The mind injects and strengthens old thought patterns and emotions from any given situation.
+Memories are based on a foundation of conditioned factors.
+The mind injects and strengthens old thought patterns and emotions.
 This encourages a repetitive process of memories, thoughts and emotions.
 The mind is simply doing what it has evolved to do; function.
 How does “the end justifies the means” fit into this discussion?

-Many individuals feel that everything now could be so much different if only a situation was done differently than how he or she had done it.
-We often accuse ourselves, others or the content of a past moment for causing our present moment.
-This; in itself, may hold a given truth.
-Still the significance lies in how we feel, decide and react to the present moment.
-Reacting to the present moment while substantiating it with mind, ego and emotions derived through a past moment will surly cause problems.
+Many individuals feel that life could be so much different.
+However, this conclusion is based on the memories of the past.
+These have nothing to do with now.
+We often accuse ourselves, others or the content of a past moment for contaminating our present moment.
+This; in itself, may hold a relative truth.
+Still the significance lies in how we feel, decide and respond to the present moment.
+However, reacting to the present moment through conditioned memories of the past will cause problems.

 However, there are countless possibilities when we can accept a state of presence.
 Every person can change anything and everything in this moment.
 However, it is beneficial to realize that the mind uses conditioning that result from past situations to confuse us.
 “The end justifies the means” has no validity in consciousness.
 There is only presence.
 This is the one true state of living.

 Wishing you a safe and happy day